yangdanny97/pathways-vis/www/README.md

 ## To set up SQL database for logging: (THIS ONLY NEEDS TO BE DONE ONCE)
 - create a new DB in `www/logging` using `sqlite3 pathways_logging.db`
-- use `.databases` to verify it exists, then use `.quit` to exit the sqlite CLI; verify that the db file actually exists
+- run `.databases` and verify the DB exists, then use `.quit` to exit the sqlite CLI; also verify that the DB file actually exists
 - compile using `go build logging_setup.go` and run `./logging_setup`
+- open the DB again (`sqlite3 pathways_logging.db`) and run `.tables` to make sure the logs table exists

 ## To inspect logs (note: DB is not shared, so to read user data you need to inspect the log on production server)
 - cd into `www/logging`
-- `sudo sqlite3 pathways_logging.db`
+- `sqlite3 pathways_logging.db`
 - `select * from logs;`
 - exit with `.quit`